Rapid transformation and disruptive competition threaten most organisations in almost every industry. The healthcare industry is not immune.

 To the majority of healthcare professionals, this disruption may feel small and interesting but inconsequential, but don’t be naïve-it will grow exponentially as the proportion of Australian citizens living an active digital lifestyle increases.

-Customers (yes, patients are customers) are more informed and empowered, with higher expectations.
+Patients are more informed and empowered, with higher expectations.
 They demand attention, personalisation and efficiency.
 And, they require that your values match their own.
 Fuelled by rapid advances in technology, they will ultimately reform the healthcare industry as they have many others (heard of Uber) and will likely upend the way medicine is practiced.

 That stated, healthcare organisations that focus solely on implementing new technology in response to this challenge are missing the point.
 New technology in itself doesn’t mean they are transforming or competing in the evolution of integrated care models.